MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/what-is-phone-system-in-office-365/getting-phones-for-skype-for-business-online/setting-up-common-area-phones.md

 > [!NOTE]
 > The CAP provisioning site states it will reset the CAP account's password to a random password.
 Take note that the account the CAP is referring is the Azure Active Directory (AAD) account.
+If you created the account in AAD only then the process is straightforward.
 If you have synced an on premises Active Directory to AAD make sure to take note of the credentials you are using that will be changed by CAP provisioning.

 ### Related topics